 62% of Kimberley's labour force has some type of post secondary training and education.

 There are slightly more than 8,500 people living in Kimberley's immediate region.
 Median age is 46 years, slightly above the provincial average of 42.
-However, the fastest growing element of the population is those aged 0 - 4, which grew 54% between 2011 and 2016.
+However, the fastest growing element of the population is those aged 0 - 4, which grew 54% .

 Kimberley and Cranbrook share a regional labour force.
 Many work in Cranbrook and throughout the region using Kimberley as home base.
-Equally, many folks living in Cranbrook work and recreate in Kimberley.
+Equally, many people living in Cranbrook work and recreate in Kimberley.

 Median work commuting distance is 19kms, with 46% reporting a commute of less than 10kms and 23% commuting over 30kms.